cardillan/mindcode/ROADMAP.markdown

 ### Schematics Builder

 * Add all kinds of checks and validations
-  * prevent overlapping blocks
-  * prevent impossible block connections
   * validate mlog code
 * Support for color (illuminator) and unit type (unit factory) configurations
-* Automatically compute schematic dimensions and borders
-  * adjusts positions if the origin is not at (0, 0)
-  * allow for negative coordinates - easily add a row to the left or bottom of an existing, complex schematic
+* Automatically generate names for unnamed processor links
 * Schematic Analyzer
   * finds blocks not connected to power nodes
   * determines when the power grid in the schematic has more than one segment
   * finds distribution blocks prone to clogging
   * finds liquid containers being fed more than one kind of liquid
   * determines item flow and factory production/consumption ratios
-* Automatically generate names for unnamed processor links
 * Support for iterative block placement:
-  * `@block rightwards` places the block to the right of the last placed block
+  * `<@block> rightwards` places the block to the right of the last placed block
-  * `@block upwards from label` places the block upwards from labeled blocks
+  * `<@block> upwards from <label>` places the block upwards from labeled blocks
   * already existing blocks (typically blocks 2x2 or bigger placed in previous row/column) are skipped
 * Automatically connect blocks to power nodes, possibly with optimizations
 * Automatically add tags based on categories or types of contained blocks
   * allow loading configuration/tag mapping for categories from file so that it can be shared among schematics
-* Make decompiler assign labels to all blocks
+* Make decompiler assign labels to all blocks and use the labels for all block references (e.g. in bridge or power node connections).
 * Support for schematics reuse
   * place schematic into schematic
   * extend existing schematic by adding or removing content